Crell/MiDy/README.md

 ## Security

-If you discover any security related issues, please use the [GitHub security reporting form](https://github.com/Crell/MiDy/security) rather than the issue queue.
+If you discover any security-related issues, please use the [GitHub security reporting form](https://github.com/Crell/MiDy/security) rather than the issue queue.

 ## Credits